movestore/Template_Python_App/developer_README.md

 ],
 ```

-Next store your necessary file(s) in the defined folder.
+Next, store your necessary file(s) in the defined folder.
 For our example add the file `./resources/local_app_files/provided-app-files/my-app-files/the-file.txt`

-Somewhere in you app code (like `./app/app.py`) you can access this file with the help of the SDK util method `moveapps_io.get_app_file_path()` like:
+Somewhere in you App code (like `./app/app.py`) you can access this file with the help of the SDK utility method `moveapps_io.get_app_file_path()` like:

 ```
 def _consume_app_file(self):